Analysis of U.S. Nuclear Weapons Testing Policies and Their Impacts

 Document Introduction

 The report first outlines the voluntary moratorium status adhered to by the United States since 1992, although it retains the capability to resume testing at the Nevada National Security Site (NNSS).
-The core alternative is the "Science-Based Stockpile Stewardship" program implemented since 1993, which aims to ensure the "safety, security, and effectiveness" of the nuclear arsenal through computational simulations, subcritical experiments, and other non-explosive means.
-The report mentions rumors in 2020 that Trump administration officials discussed conducting a nuclear test, but notes that subsequent administrations have reaffirmed the moratorium stance.
+The core alternative is the Science-Based Stockpile Stewardship Program implemented since 1993, which aims to ensure the safety, security, and effectiveness of the nuclear stockpile through computational simulations, subcritical experiments, and other non-explosive means.
+The report mentions discussions among Trump administration officials in 2020 regarding conducting a nuclear test but notes that subsequent administrations have reaffirmed the moratorium position.

 Finally, the report comprehensively assesses the broad strategic impacts that resuming nuclear testing could trigger.
-Proponents argue that testing could be used for negotiation leverage or to maintain a technological advantage over China and Russia; opponents warn that it could stimulate adversaries to restart testing, trigger an arms race, damage the nuclear non-proliferation regime, and pose risks to the environment and public health in Nevada.
+Proponents argue that testing could be used for negotiation leverage or to maintain a technical advantage over China and Russia; opponents warn that it could stimulate adversaries to restart testing, trigger an arms race, damage the nuclear non-proliferation regime, and pose risks to the environment and public health in Nevada.
 These debates highlight the fundamental policy trade-offs between maintaining nuclear deterrence reliability, adhering to international norms, and managing potential escalation risks.

 The information contained in this report is derived from original analysis provided by CRS to Congress.
-The content is professional and objective, providing indispensable in-depth reference for defense policy researchers, arms control analysts, and geopolitical observers.
+The content is professional and objective, offering indispensable in-depth reference for defense policy researchers, arms control analysts, and geopolitical observers.